yapily/jose-database-field-demo/README.md

 - VALID : 0 ;
 ```

-As you can see for now, we haven't got any person stored in the database.
-Let's generate 3 persons:
+The output shows that initially, there are no `Person` entities in the database.
+Next, generate 3 persons:

 ```
 curl --location --request POST 'http://localhost:8080/persons/random?nb-entries=3'